pakim249CAL/aavegotchi-pet/README.md

 # Aavegotchi auto petter

 1. Clone respository
-2. Create .env file according to env_example
+2. Create .env file according to env_example.
+Get the tx data from "Pet All" and use that for TX_DATA field.
 3. Run the following commands:

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash #Install nvm